revolutionmortgage/github-actions/readme.md

 ### lambda-deploy
 this just downloads a zip file called "build", which should have a file called "build.zip", which will get pushed to a lambda by name and region.  you have to pass in a github environment name to control how and when a deployment will go out.

-### typescript-build-and-test
+### typescript-build-test-and-package
-this builds a typescript app up based on a very simple convention.  it runs the following commands on the lts version of node (14.x currently).
+this builds a typescript app up based on a very simple convention.  it runs the following commands on the lts version of node. it was formerly the `typescript-build-and-test@v1`.
 ```bash
 yarn install
 yarn build